isomerpages/nlb-biblioasia/_podcast/Episode 5/Transcript.md

 Okay, so you have all these clubs in Singapore – the Straits Chinese Recreation Club, the Singapore Cricket Club.
 Was this how tennis matches or the tennis championships were organised in Singapore and Malaya?

 Abhishek <br>
 Yes, so I think the club tournament was sort of the basis of the entire tennis season calendar.
-What would happen would be that the Straits Chinese Recreation Club, the Singapore Cricket Club, the Singapore Recreation Club, which of course was Eurasians-only, they would all have their intra-clubchampionships, then there would be inter-club championships amongst these various clubs.
-Then you would have, by the 1920s, 1921...
-In fact, you have the first Singapore Open, which was basically clubs sending their best players to compete in it and it was open to all Singapore residents only at the time.
+What would happen would be that the Straits Chinese Recreation Club, the Singapore Cricket Club, the Singapore Recreation Club, which of course was Eurasians-only, they would all have their intra-club championships, then there would be inter-club championships amongst these various clubs.
+Then you would have, by the 1920s, 1921, the first Singapore Open, which was basically clubs sending their best players to compete in it and it was open to all Singapore residents only at the time.
 On top of that, in the same year, you have what came to be known as the Malaya Cup, which was the same year as the Singapore Cup.
 So 1921 was when you had the first Singapore Open, Singapore Cup – it went by a variety of names.
 That same year was when you had the first Malaya Cup, which was basically the top players from the three Straits Settlements – Penang, Melaka, Singapore – as well as three of the four Federated states.
 I think it was Negeri Sembilan and a couple more: Selangor and Perak.

 Jimmy <br>
 When Loh Kean Yew won the Badminton World Federation Championships in 2021, badminton academies and retailers saw an enormous surge of interest in Singapore.
 Did the same thing happened with Khoo and Lim?
 Did their success actually help make tennis more popular in this region?